myteeNatanwit/pushTest/README.md

 5- use the taget template for push service.<br>

 ## The use of Nodejs server
-1- install dependency with npm i apn --save<br>
+1- install dependency with npm i apn --save.<br>
-2- copy the p8 file<br>
+2- copy the p8 file.<br>
-3- edit server.js with user info<br>
+3- edit server.js with user info.<br>
-4- run with node server<br>
+4- run with node server.<br>
+follow the note in https://medium.com/@mytee/10-minutes-push-notification-swift-5-61845490a77c <br>